Get email updates about career opportunities at NIJC!

 LGBT Project: This internship is open to law students.
 Law students will work directly with clients on a variety of matters before USCIS and the Chicago Immigration Court and may have the opportunity to observe a hearing.
 Potential projects include conducting intakes, preparing client affidavits, country conditions research, document translation, and database management.
 Law students may also conduct legal research, draft legal briefs and memos, and may have the opportunity to appear in court.

 Apply for one of the law student spring internship opportunities on PILI's website.
 Please note: NIJC does not have spring internships available for undergrad students at this time.

-The National Immigrant Justice Center (NIJC), a program of Heartland Alliance for Human Needs and Human Rights, offers internships to law students and undergraduate students to work in a variety of its different legal services programs as well as our other non-legal services programs, such as communications and development.
-The internships present an excellent opportunity to learn more about U.S. immigration law and policies while making a difference in the lives of low-income and impoverished individuals who are in need of legal representation.
+The National Immigrant Justice Center (NIJC) offers internships to law students and undergraduate students to work in a variety of its different legal services programs as well as our other non-legal services programs, such as communications and development.
+The internships present an excellent opportunity to learn more about U.S. immigration law and policies while making a difference in the lives of people who are in need of legal representation.
 NIJC posts and begins reviewing applications for internships three times a year:

-NIJC has garnered a national reputation for providing quality legal services and advocacy for low-income immigrants, refugees, and asylum-seekers.
-NIJC’s trainings, publications, and technical assistance reach a diverse constituency of pro bono lawyers, non-profit community groups, policymakers, and government officials.
+NIJC has garnered a national reputation for providing quality free and low-cost legal services and advocacy for immigrants, refugees, and asylum seekers.
+NIJC’s trainings, publications, and technical assistance reach a diverse constituency of pro bono lawyers, non-profit organizations, policymakers, and government officials.
 NIJC offers internships at its main office in Chicago and its offices in Goshen and Indianapolis, Indiana; Washington, DC; and San Diego, California.
 Also, many interns may work remotely (please see the specific position descriptions for more details).

-In general, an internship may include the following activities:
+In general, a legal internship may include the following activities:

-- Interview immigration clients telephonically and in-person to collect factual information related to their cases;
+- Interview clients telephonically and in-person to collect factual information related to their cases;

 - Input case-related information into client database and prepare case summaries and legal immigration documents and materials;